microsoft/Mastering-the-Marketplace/docs/teams/index.md

     <iframe src="//www.youtube.com/embed/ntFBgnrTt-s" frameborder="0" allowfullscreen></iframe>
 </div>

-## The business behind selling Teams apps
+## The Microsoft Teams marketplace

  How can putting your app in the Teams app store generate revenue for you?
 What benefits does Microsoft offer ISVs who build Teams applications?
 How will my application appear to Teams users, and how will it help them?
 These questions and more are answered in the videos in this section.